With all 49 Democrats on board, Senate leaders sound off on plan to restore net neutrality

 This isn’t a partisan issue — the vast majority of North Dakotans who have called and written to my office about this issue support strong net neutrality rules, and the FCC’s decision should be reversed.

 Now back to reality.
 As I wrote in December, the path of using the Congressional Review Act to undo the FCC’s rule is one that is unfortunately doomed from the start.
-The House is very unlikely to allow the bill past it, and even if it did, the notion of the President signing off on something undermining his own administration’s efforts is laughable.
+The House is very unlikely to allow the bill past it, and even if it did, the notion of the president signing off on something undermining his own administration’s efforts is laughable.

 Everyone in D.C. knows this.
 But actually overturning the FCC decision isn’t the point; it’s making net neutrality into an issue that can be addressed concretely in the midterm elections.